Zenith-the-realest/school-vault/Notes/Chemistry/Dynamic Equilibrium.md

 The position of equilibrium depends on **conditions, as well as the reaction itself.**

+Conditions that affect position of equilibrium are:

+1. Temperature
+2. Pressure (only affects equilibria (plural equilibrium) of **gases**)
+3. Concentrations

 # References:

 [[Le Chatelier's Principle]] - Describes how equilibrium changes with changing conditions.